The Sheep Detectives

 Audio uses your browser's built-in voice support.

-Outside the English village of Denbrook, shepherd George Hardy lives in a meadow and spends his time isolated from society, reading murder mystery novels to his flock of sheep.
-The sheep live in blissful ignorance, believing they turn into clouds upon death.
-When faced with an uncomfortable situation, they can will themselves to forget.
-They discriminate against a "winter lamb", born in winter rather than the typical spring.
 One morning, George is discovered dead outside his trailer.
-The town's only policeman, Tim Derry, initially thinks the cause of death is a heart attack.
-Reporter Elliot Matthews, in town to report on a local festival, believes it to be a murder, and encourages Tim to look deeper.
+Reporter Elliot Matthews believes it to be a murder, and encourages Tim Derry, the town's only police officer, to investigate.
 Tim concludes George was poisoned by one of the townspeople.
-Devastated by George's death, the sheep decide to solve the mystery on their own.
-The investigation is led by the crime aficionado ewe Lily, the ram Mopple who always keeps his memories, and the loner Sebastian who George rescued from a carnival where he was being exploited.
+Devastated by George's death, the sheep decide to solve the mystery on their own, led by crime aficionado ewe Lily, the ram Mopple who always keeps his memories, and loner Sebastian who George rescued from a carnival.

-After Cloud, a member of the flock, reveals she found one of Rebecca's silver bangles the night of the murder, contradicting her claim of not having met her father, the sheep lead Tim to the meadow where he finds the bangle.
-He also discovers the type of berry used to poison George squashed in the soles of her boots and of her name change and criminal history back in America.
-She is placed under arrest, with the motive of wanting the inheritance money.
-Although not entirely certain that Rebecca is guilty, Lily and Mopple, soon to be taken in by Caleb, decide to explore his meadow and meet their future flock mates, only to discover that Caleb has been collaborating with Ham to slaughter sheep for their lamb chop business, explaining why George frequently argued with him.
-They are soon chased by Caleb's German Shepherds, but Sebastian saves them, sacrificing his own life in the process.
-Lily realises that sheep do not become clouds upon death, and that she willed herself to forget every time a sheep close to her died.
+Lily and Mopple, soon to be taken in by Caleb, visit his meadow to meet their future flock mates, but discover that Caleb has been collaborating with Ham to slaughter sheep for meat.
+They are chased by Caleb's German Shepherds, but Sebastian saves them, sacrificing his own life in the process.
+Lily realizes that death is real, and that she willed herself to forget every time a sheep close to her died.

-She tries to lead the other sheep to safety, but Zora becomes terrified, willing herself and the other sheep to forget, much to Lily's dismay.
-Mopple tells her she must now embrace the memories of their deceased loved ones, instead of willing herself to forget.
-Feeling despondent, Lily tries to forget George, but with encouragement from his ghost, realizes that Rebecca is not actually the murderer, and has instead been framed by the real killer.
-She and Mopple recruit the small winter lamb to sneak inside the jail and paint a message with his hooves.
-The following morning, Tim sees a line of blue paint, then yellow, and then green from the mixing of both, on the floor.
+Lily tries to lead the other sheep to safety, but they become terrified and will themselves to forget, much to Lily's dismay.
+Mopple encourages her to embrace her memories of their deceased loved ones.
+Despondent, Lily tries to forget George, but speaks to his ghost and realizes that Rebecca is innocent and has been framed by the real killer.
+She and Mopple recruit the winter lamb to sneak inside the jail and paint a message with his hooves.

 Source: Wikipedia (CC BY-SA 3.0)